Basics

 The first challenge was to explore Asia for natural enemies of the soybean aphid that were missing in North America.
 Because parasitic wasps play such an important role in suppressing the soybean aphid in Asia, and are largely missing in the U.S., several promising species were brought to this country and put through a series of safety tests.
 The identification, testing, and release of a new biological control organism is a complicated process that takes years.

 The first aphid parasitoid to be granted a release permit, Binodoxys communis, was released in the summer of 2007 and 2008.
 At this time, it seems that Binodoxys has not establshed.
-However, there are three promising species for which permits are nearly ready.
+However, permits are pending for two other promising species that may be better able to handle Midwest winters.
 And much has been learned about the importation and release process.

 Steps to a successful introduction of beneficial insects